Rynorbu/02230297_WEB102_PA2/README.md

 * User Registration: Users can register with their email and password.
 * User Authentication: Users can log in and receive a JWT token for authenticated requests.
 * Pokémon Information Retrieval: Fetch detailed information about a specific Pokémon from PokeAPI.
-* Capture Pokémon: Authenticated users can capture Pokémon and add them to their collection.
+* Pokémon stored: Authenticated users can capture Pokémon and add them to their collection.
-* View Captured Pokémon: Authenticated users can view a list of Pokémon they have captured.
+* View stored Pokémon: Authenticated users can view a list of Pokémon they have stored.
-* Release Pokémon: Authenticated users can release a captured Pokémon from their collection.
+* Release Pokémon: Authenticated users can release a stored Pokémon from their collection.

 ## To install dependencies: